 • R: Rehome misplaced items.

-• T: Toss or donate what’s left.
+• T: Throw it away or donate it

-🌿 Why the SORT Method Works
+🌿 Why does the Sort Method Work?

 • Simple steps.
 Four clear actions keep you moving without overthinking.